How Much Does Private School Cost? Breakdown of Tuition (2025)

 Look into School Choice programs for your state

-The concept of “school choice” gives parents the freedom—and the financial resources—to decide where their children go to school.
-In a nutshell, school choice programs allow parents to use the funding that would normally pay for public schooling and apply it to private school tuition and fees.
+The concept of "school choice" gives parents the freedom—and the financial resources—to decide where their children go to school.
+Essentially, school choice programs allow parents to use the funding that would typically pay for public schooling and apply it to private school tuition and fees.

-More than 30 states have school choice programs you may be able to access, with financial benefits that include:
+As of June 2025, 30 states (plus the District of Columbia) have at least one private school choice program that you may be able to access, with financial benefits such as:

 - Vouchers